gilligan-ees-4760/EES_4760_5760_website/content/projects.md

 [Project assignment](/assignment/ResearchProjectAssignment.pdf)

 * Proposals due Tues.
 Sept.
 28. Post to your course Box folder by the end of the day (i.e., by 11:59 pm).
 * Model analysis due Tues.
 Oct.
 12.
+* We will discuss your project ODD in class on Thurs.
+Oct.
+21
 * ODD for extending model due Fri.
 Oct.
 29.
 * Draft model code due Fri.
 Nov.
 12
 * Presentations Dec.
 7--9.